Trump announces US, Canada closing border to 'non-essential traffic' amid coronavirus fears

 As of Wednesday morning, there were 6,519 cases and 114 deaths in the United States.
 Canada, meanwhile, has recorded 598 cases of coronavirus and has so far had eight fatalities nationwide.

 The move comes as countries across the globe shut down their borders in order to combat the virus that has brought daily life to a standstill.
-Trump on Saturday added the U.K. and Ireland to a 30-day European travel ban, while Canadian Prime Minister Justin Trudeau on Monday previously had closed Canada's borders to all foreign nationals except U.S. citizens.
+Trump on Saturday added the U.K. and Ireland to a 30-day European travel ban, while Canadian Prime Minister Justin Trudeau on Monday previously had closed Canada's borders to all foreign nationals except U.S. citizens and permanent residents.

+Trudeau said the exemption for Americans at the time was due to “the level of integration of our two economies."

+DHS CONSIDERING PLAN TO TURN AWAY ASYLUM SEEKERS, PEOPLE WHO CROSSED SOUTHERN BORDER ILLEGALLY

 Trudeau is currently in self-quarantine after his wife Sophie tested positive for the virus.

+Fox News learned Tuesday that the Department of Homeland Security is considering a plan that would turn away asylum seekers and anyone who has crossed the southern border illegally.
+The idea is currently being developed by DHS staff, but there is still more work to do before it's presented to Trump for a final decision.

+“President Trump is 100 percent committed to protecting the American people from coronavirus and all options are in the table," a DHS spokesperson told Fox News.

-Fox News' Jon Decker contributed to this report.
+Fox News' Jon Decker, John Roberts and The Associated Press contributed to this report.